velerofinance/auction-keeper/README.md

   * queuing debt for auction
   * biting a vault or starting a flap or flop auction
 * The keeper does not check model prices until an auction exists.
-When configured to create new auctions, it will `bite`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
+When configured to create new auctions, it will `bite`, `flap`, or `flop` in response to opportunities regardless of whether or not your Usdv or VDGT balance is sufficient to participate.
 This too imposes a gas fee.
 * Biting vaults to kick off new collateral auctions is an expensive operation.
 To do so without a VulcanizeDB subscription, the keeper initializes a cache of urn state by scraping event logs from the chain.
 The keeper will then